arslanmusaddiq/1DT308-Introductory-Project/labs/2_iot_traffic_light.md

 # Part 2 - connection to the internet

-The previous tasks has been a single LoPy4 device (on its own) without any communication.
-In this final part, we connect our LoPy4 to the Internet over the WiFi and push information to an online server.
+The previous tasks has been a single MCU device (on its own) without any communication.
+In this final part, we connect our MCU to the Internet over the WiFi and push information to an online server.

  * Simple Internet Of Things (IoT) scenario
- * Connect LoPy4 on WiFi https://docs.pycom.io/firmwareapi/pycom/network/wlan/
+ * Connect MCU to WiFi
  * Synchronize with the Cloud using MQTT

 **Requirement**: The IoT traffic light should be connected to another light, and they should communicate.